Skip to main content

 • 🌐 Multi-Protocol: Support for NEAR, Ethereum, ICP, and Starknet networks.

-• 📦 Easy Installation: Simple pip install with no complex dependencies.
+• 📦 Easy Installation: Simple pipx install with no complex dependencies.

 • 🔧 Comprehensive API: Full access to all Calimero Network functionality.